Anusha-Bandapelly/AtliQ-Hospitality-Analysis/README.md

   - Realisation %

 - In order to create these KPI's ,I've learnt the effective usage of DAX.
+- Understanding the  requirements of business based on the data.
 - And proper usage of color palettes for creating dashboards.